Tegnerforbundet

 Berit Marie Friestad, born 1949 in Jæren.
 Lives and works in Kviteseid, Telemark.

 Guttorm Guttormsgaard, born 1938 in Oslo.
-Lives and works at Blaker, Akershus.
+Lives and works in Blaker, Akershus.

 Wade Guyton, born 1972 in Indiana, USA.
 Lives and works in New York, USA.